smitkoli18ce5005/MDP_FunDooApi/readme.md

 * Added service for notes api
 * Made changes to end points for user and notes api routes
 * Added Authentication token for user api using jsonwebtoken
+* Added password encryption using BCrypt for user api